-While deviations of 4-NiP hydrogenation kinetics from classical models have been observed previously~\cite{gu2014kinetic,gu2015kinetic,li2013revisiting} and a secondary hydrogenation pathway via dissolved $\Hy$ has been acknowledged \cite{grzeschik2020overlooked}, the transport of hydrogen has never been considered as a factor that can affect the reaction kinetics.
-In this study, we address its relevance by re-examining experimental data on the hydrogenation of 4-NiP using $\Pt-\SiO$ catalytic supraparticles (SPs) fabricated via spray-drying techniques~\cite{groppe2024catalyst,groppe2025atomic}.
+While deviations of 4-NiP reduction kinetics from classical models have been observed previously~\cite{gu2014kinetic,gu2015kinetic,li2013revisiting} and hydrogenation via dissolved $\Hy$ has been acknowledged \cite{grzeschik2020overlooked}, the transport of hydrogen has never been considered as a factor that can affect the reaction kinetics.
+In this study, we address its relevance by re-examining experimental data on the reduction of 4-NiP using $\Pt-\SiO$ catalytic supraparticles (SPs) fabricated via spray-drying techniques~\cite{groppe2024catalyst,groppe2025atomic}.
 These SPs offer tunable porosity at a fixed catalyst loading, enabling investigations into how pore size and distribution of the catalyst affect the reaction kinetics.
 While assessing the catalytic activity of the obtained supraparticles using 4-NiP hydrogenation as a test reaction, we observed puzzling deviations from the expected reaction kinetics, particularly in samples that exhibit bubble formation.
-To address these deviations, we develop a kinetic model that includes 4-NiP hydrogenation via both transfer hydrogenation and direct hydrogenation via $\Hy$, and takes into account the transport of hydrogen.
-The model reveals two distinct regimes: initially, when borohydride is plentiful, transfer hydrogenation dominates; at later stages, once borohydride is depleted, hydrogenation proceeds mostly via dissolved $\Hy$.
+To address these deviations, we develop a kinetic model that includes 4-NiP reduction by both sodium borohydride and dissolved $\Hy$, and takes into account the transport of hydrogen.
+The model reveals two distinct regimes: initially, reduction by borohydride dominates; at later stages, once borohydride is depleted, the main reduction agent is dissolved $\Hy$.
 We use our model to analyze experimental data and find evidence for $\Hy$-mediated hydrogenation at long times and for the influence of hydrogen transport on the apparent reaction kinetics.